Skip to main content

 How to avoid unexpected charges

 1. Check your internet plan: If you're on an uncapped or unlimited data plan, you don’t need to worry about overage fees.
-However, if you're on a capped plan, you'll need to be more cautious.
+However, if you're on a capped plan, you must be more cautious.

 2. Monitor your data usage: Most internet service providers (ISPs) offer a way to track your data usage.
 Set up alerts if you’re close to your limit.